juanjoDiaz/serverless-plugin-warmup/README.md

 #### Automatically creates a role for the lambda

 If no role is provided in the `custom.warmup` config, a default role with minimal permissions is created for each warmer.

+#### Support Tracing

+If tracing is enabled at the provider level or at the warmer config level, the X-Ray client is automatically installed and X-Ray tracing is enabled.

 ## Cost